 Carter will certainly be among those cheering on Temple's side as they attempt to break new ground by becoming the first Kiwi team to survive the group stage at a FIFA finals.
 The All Blacks star told FIFA.com he had been impressed by the Young Football Ferns' fiercely determined attitude and insisted he would be following their progress with genuine interest.

 "I just want to wish them the best of luck because they're a great bunch of girls," he said.
-"They've been getting a bit of recognition recently and it's been great to see. ."
+"They've been getting a bit of recognition recently and it's been great to see.
+We've just told them to go out and enjoy it, believe in themselves and hopefully have a successful tournament."

 While this mutual respect and affection might have dampened any cross-discipline rivalry between the practitioners of New Zealand's dominant sport and the world's favourite game, Temple revealed it hadn't escaped the All Blacks' notice that the forthcoming football showpiece is capturing considerable media attention.
 "They were joking about all the exposure the girls are getting and telling us they're going to start taking a back seat," said Temple.
 "I don't think there's much chance of that happening, but it's been nice to take some attention away from the rugby guys for a while at least."